How cardiac catheterization is changing the way heart disease is diagnosed and treated in children

 Casey was 18 when his pulmonary valve began to leak.
 Like many children treated for tetralogy of Fallot (TOF), as a baby, Casey needed a valve replacement as he entered adulthood.

-Matthew Gillespie, MD, an attending cardiologist and an expert in interventional cardiology, suggested a transcatheter valve replacement instead of heart surgery.
+Matthew Gillespie, MD, an attending cardiologist and Medical Director of the Cardiac Catheterization Laboratory with expertise in interventional cardiology, suggested a transcatheter valve replacement instead of heart surgery.
 The innovative procedure to deliver a new value to the heart via catheter is safer than surgery, but requires a precisely fit valve.
 Unfortunately, all the medically available valves at the time were not a good fit for Casey.

 Because Casey's condition wasn't yet affecting his quality of his life and doctors knew that new devices were in development, doctors decided to wait for a suitable device to become available instead of automatically switching to a surgical solution.
 CHOP doctors performed a cardiac catheterization to take precise measurements of Casey's internal anatomy, then built a 3D model of Casey's heart.